 - Flexibility - you can set your own working hours and decide how many children you look after

 - You are your own boss and can set your own rates of pay

 - Professional status with the opportunity to gain recognised qualifications and develop skills as part of continued professional development

 - Sustainability - offering funded free early years education places to eligible 2-, 3- and 4-year-olds

 - No childcare costs and no commuting to a place of work costs

-- What you need to do to become a registered childminder
+What you need to know to become a registered childminder

 The registration process can take between three and six months.